EasyCorp/easy-doc-bundle/README.md

 EasyDoc
 =======

-# THIS IS AN EXPERIMENTAL PROOF OF CONCEPT
+# THIS IS AN EXPERIMENTAL PROOF OF CONCEPT - ISSUES PROPOSING IDEAS ARE WELCOME ...
+BUT WE CAN'T ACCEPT PULL REQUESTS YET.

 This bundle generates the formal documentation for Symfony applications.
 This documentation is a HTML document that contains detailed information about every